luyadev/luya/docs/guide1.0/app-module.md

 ## Import Method

-All modules can contain a `import(\luya\console\interfaces\ImportController $import)` import method, this method will be called when running the [console command import](luya-console.md) and is one of the main ideas behind LUYA, store data from programmatic files into your databse while importing.
-If the `import()` method returns an array, each class must be extends of `luya\console\Importer`.
+All modules can contain a `import(\luya\console\interfaces\ImportController $import)` import method, this method will be called when running the [console command `import`](luya-console.md).
+One of the main ideas behind LUYA is to store data from programmatic files into your databse while importing.
+If the `import()` method returns an array each class must extend the `luya\console\Importer` class.

-Example reponse for multiple importer classes:
+Example response for multiple importer classes:

 ```php
 public function import(\luya\console\interfaces\ImportController $import)